stripe2933/mipmap/README.md

 ### Shared memory with barrier

 If your system's subgroup size is 32, it can shape `8x4` subgroup extent, therefore two `4x4` region can be mipmapped into 1 pixel.
-Even if you're using AMD GPU and have 64 subgroup size, it can shape `8x8` subgroup extent and `8x8` regino can be mipmapped.
+Even if you're using AMD GPU and have 64 subgroup size, it can shape `8x8` subgroup extent and `8x8` region can be mipmapped.
 This is still far from our goal, `32x32` region into 1 pixel.
-To achieve this, we need to use shared memory.
+To achieve this, we'll use shared memory.

-Each subgroup will store their `averageColor` in shared memory, and after explicit synchronization (`memoryBarrierShared(); barrier();`), the representing invocation in each `2^n x 2^n` region will be averaging up the shared `averageColor`.
+Each subgroup stores its `averageColor` in shared memory, and after synchronization (`memoryBarrierShared(); barrier();`), the representing invocation in each `2^n x 2^n` region will be averaging up the shared `averageColor`.
 For subgroup size 32, this must be executed in twice.

-`subgroup_mipmap_32.comp:54`
+`subgroup_mipmap_32.comp`
 ```glsl
 averageColor += subgroupShuffleXor(averageColor, 4U /* 0b00100 */);
 if (subgroupElect()){